iden3/iden3-docs/source/iden3_repos/research/publications/zkproof-standards-workshop-2/baby-jubjub/baby-jubjub.rst

 =======================

 As required in the construction of Baby-Jubjub, the curve satisfies SafeCurves criteria.
-This can be checked following (Hat 2018).
+This can be checked following (Hat, n.d.).

 Implementation
 ==============